-Alternating current can be used on the stators of squirrel cage induction motors if the rotors are removed.
-Alternating current is usually not as easy to control as required voltage control, and a.c. requires a higher voltage source, approximately 10 to 30% of the rated winding voltage.
-In addition, care must be taken that miscellaneous parts adjacent to the windings, such as lead studs, core supporting member, etc., do no overheat due to induced currents and the lack of normal ventilation.
+Alternating current can be used on the stators of squirrel cage induction machines if the rotors are removed.
+Alternating current is usually not as easy to control as direct current.
+It is often more difficult to obtain the required voltage control, and a.c. requires a higher voltage source, approximately 10 to 30% of the rated winding voltage.
+In addition, care must be taken that miscellaneous parts adjacent to the windings, such as lead studs, core supporting members, etc., do not overheat due to induced currents and lack of normal ventilation.